-Our key stakeholders include government, regulators, investors, society, employees, suppliers and natural environment.
+Our key stakeholders include investors, employees, suppliers, government and regulators, natural environment and community.
 In accordance with the assessment result regarding significance to the influence from and on the Company, we made a list of key stakeholders and determined the degree and range for their participation in corporate governance, management and decision-making.